 List of all the vegan and kosher restaurants in your town is generally pretty google-able (as are recipes for vegan rugelech, matzah ball soup, and gefilte fish and the rest of the traditional Jewish foods you grew up with) in NYC we like this list which also notes who/ what is the restaurants hashgachah – meaning, which kashrut authority is supervising and certifying the establishment – some more respected and strict than others.

 For example, for my son’s bris we had a horrible time finding a caterer whose hechsher was acceptable enough to our families Orthodox Synagogue, and ended up going with a mainstream bagel caterer that was super glatt and offered just vegan options for us.
+Finding a caterer for any event is a struggle, to be honest.
+It’s hard to truly know how efficient their services are, whether they use proper kitchen equipment (perhaps from a similar online shop to Nella Online), or whether they will simply use pre-made goods.
 Hint/ hint vegan caterers: getting a strict hechsher will open up your business ten-fold and get you tons of work!

 All vegan food is kosher by default for its lack of animal products (the basis of kashrut stemming from the way animals are killed and not mixing dairy and meat,) but not all vegan food holds a hechsher which means religious Jews won’t touch it even if it’s totally animal-free.